zuliani99/Geometric_3D_Computer_Vision_Project/README.md

 ```

 ## Project Application Start Up
-The first step in order to start the project is to run the *camera_calibration* program to obtain the intrinsic matrix and distortion parameters
+The first step in order to start the project is to run the *camera_calibration* program to obtain the camera matrix and distortion parameters
 ```
 cd space_carving
 python camera_calibration.py